 Then fire up a Coleman camping stove , liquid-fueled or propane (or whatever brand you like, so long as it provides a strong heat source that’s comparable to your home stove).
 Saute a clove or two of chopped garlic in about a tablespoon of olive oil until fragrant and just beginning to turn color.
 Add a big bunch of chopped watercress and saute over medium-high heat until wilted.
 Salt to taste and remove from heat.
 I like a cast-iron skillet for this job.

 Now, cut off a chunk of pre-mixed stored dough–enough to cover the bottom of your skillet when you roll it out to 1/8 to 1/4-inch thickness (it may take some trial and error, but it’s usually about the size of a peach for a pan this size).
-On the camping trip, we store basic dough from the Master Recipe in a that we stow in the car at night (OK, we had a lapse and left it out in the open for “a while” and a racoon stole our organic watermelon out of it.
+On the camping trip, we store basic dough from the Master Recipe in a cooler packed with ice that we stow in the car at night (OK, we had a lapse and left it out in the open for “a while” and a racoon stole our organic watermelon out of it.
 Could have happened to anyone.
 We’ve been camping for years and never did this.
 Some subtle recipe advice: DON’T LEAVE YOUR COOLER OUTSIDE UNATTENDED IN THE WOODS!

 Anyway, roll, stretch, or flatten the dough into a round; for this trip I just brought along a silicon mat and used that as my work surface with a little flour and my hands.
 No rolling pin on this trip.
 Which would have come in handy when I tried to intimidate the racoon using nothing but a flashlight.
 Once the dough is flat and round, scatter the surface with your sauteed watercress: